boazbk/tcs/lec_10_efficient_alg.md

 From a first look, [eq:det](){.eqref} does not seem like it makes much progress.
 After all, all we did is replace  one  formula involving a sum over $n!$ terms with an even more complicated formula involving a sum over $n!$ tersm.
-But fortunately [eq:det](){.eqref} also has an alternative description: it is simply the [determinant](https://en.wikipedia.org/wiki/Determinant) of the matrix $A$, which can be computed using a process similar to Gaussian elimination.
+But fortunately [eq:det](){.eqref} also has an alternative description: it is yet another way to describe  the [determinant](https://en.wikipedia.org/wiki/Determinant) of the matrix $A$, which as mentioned can be computed using a process similar to Gaussian elimination.

 ### The permanent (mod 3) problem